nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

     We get the generated image tensor back as  ```torch.Size([1, 3, 512, 512])``` and get the almost exact looking image as shown below even though this is a newly generated image with slightly different tensor values.
     ![](../assets/images/blogpost/cat_regenerated.png)
-    In this way we know that the variational autoencoder as an individual component works very well.
+    In this way, we know that the variational autoencoder as an individual component works very well.
     Let's see what the architecture of the whole VAE looks like by running the command:
     ```
     from torchinfo import summary